My recommended list of piano books for beginning piano students for 2026

 Teens to Adult Students:

 Ferdinand Beyer’s method book was published in the 1860s, and was a leading method book for beginners, regardless of age.
-When asked, my former piano professor told me that this book should be used by serious beginners.
-However, I can see that because of the lack of visuals and easy explanations, this method book is too intimidating for the youngest students.
+When I asked my piano professor which books she used to teach her beginning students, she told me that this book should be used, especially for serious students.
+However, I can see that because of the lack of visuals and easy explanations, this method book is too intimidating for the youngest students, although Beyer wrote that it was intended for children, “even of the tenderest age.”
 They will not feel engaged with the plain text and music notation in this book.
+It is also quite monotonous.
 However, I do recommend it for older students who are looking to start seriously.
+I would highly suggest pairing this book with another book, perhaps with the Waxman books.

-Carl Czerny was one of the most prominent composers and is recognized today for his virtuosic studies and exercises.
+Carl Czerny was one of the most prominent composers for piano technique and is recognized today for his virtuosic studies and exercises.
 This method book, like the one before it, is intense and only recommended for the most serious beginners.
 The lack of explanations and visuals will not be appealing to casual or younger beginners.
+The book also immediately throws beginners into playing with both hands simultaneously, and does not introduce any notes.
+The screenshot I provided shows the first two exercises in the book.
+I do not know of any student who can easily understand this kind of material without some background in reading two staves at once.
+This book does however go well once you are accustomed to reading.
+I would recommend this book for those who have had three to five months of piano lessons to have as a book for technical study in addition to another method book.

 Extra Materials Used: